 Note: When you apply a template to an existing asset, any information in the template will override existing asset information.
-If depreciation has been calculated for an asset, it will have book information so you cannot apply a template.
-You can apply a template to an asset that has only general information.

 To apply an asset template

 - 1. In Asset Detail, display the asset to which you want to apply the template.
 To apply the template to a new asset, select Asset/Add from the menu bar. - 2.
 Click the arrow button in the Apply Template field.
 The application displays a list of all available templates.